teamatldocker/jira/README.md

 2. Check or ask inside this repository if anyone has tested the latest image.
 I have experienced issues when Jira has upgraded to a new major version: E.g. 6.x to 7.x.
 In this case sometimes the image has to be adapted.
 Minor versions and especially bugfix version can be usually be used without any problems.

-Now make a `Backup` in order to be able to Fallback:
+Now make a `Backup` in order to be able to fallback:

 1. Stop your database and Jira instance.
 2. Make a backup of your volumes.
 (Both Jira and database).
-For example use blacklabelops/volumerize to backup your volume.
+For example use (https://github.com/blacklabelops/volumerize)[blacklabelops/volumerize] to backup your volume.

 Now `Upgrade` your Jira container: